thegaribov/kanbaan-board/README.md

 # How To Run
 - Clone repository and open `kanban` folder
-- Run docker : `docker-compose -f _development/docker-compose.yml up --build`
+- Run docker : `docker-compose -f _development/docker-compose.yml up --build -d`
 - Application will be started on : `http://localhost:5000/`
 - I added additional container (`portrainer`) to manage dockers so you can check it :  `http://localhost:9000/`